Instructor: Dee Harper

 This course is designed for Utah state educators who are seeking a professional educator license through an Alternative Pathway to Professional Educator Licensing (APPEL).
 This course will equip APPEL candidates with the skills and strategies necessary to cultivate a classroom climate that honors and leverages the diverse experiences and backgrounds of all students.
 Emphasizing trauma-informed and restorative practices, participants will learn how to design and maintain a learning environment that prioritizes physical and emotional safety, respects and values differences, and fosters a sense of belonging.

-May 21, 2026 to June 18, 2026, Online
+September 8, 2026 to October 6, 2026, Online

 Elementary Methods of Teaching Literacy #1